 Applying the facts of the case, Justice Sharpe held that the tort committed by Tsige was that of “intrusion upon the plaintiff’s seclusion,” the first of the four recognized by Professor Prosser.

 In the result, the Court of Appeal reversed the decision of the Honourable Justice Kevin M.V.
-Whitaker of the Superior Court of Justice, reasons reported at 2011 ONSC 1475, and awarded Ms. Jones $10,000 as “moral damages.”
+Whitaker of the Superior Court of Justice, whose reasons for decision were reported at 2011 ONSC 1475, and awarded Ms. Jones $10,000 as “moral damages.”

 Application to the Ontario Employment Law

-This blog has previously considered an employee’s right to privacy with work equipment (see post here).
+I have previously considered an employee’s right to privacy with work equipment in the post Employees’ Rights to Privacy with Work Equipment.
 However the facts presented in the case considered in that post are not exactly on all fours with what happened in Jones.

 The case of Somwar v.
-McDonald's Restaurants of Canada Ltd., 2006 CanLII 202 (Ont.
-S.C.J.), however, does present an interesting case study to consider in light of the decision in Jones.
+McDonald's Restaurants of Canada Ltd., 2006 CanLII 202 (ON SC), however, does present an interesting case study to consider in light of the decision in Jones.

 Somwar concerned a McDonald’s Restaurant manager who sued his employer alleging that the defendant has unlawfully invaded his right to privacy.
 The plaintiff employee, Jainarine Somwar alleged in his statement of claim that the defendant had conducted a credit bureau check on him without his permission.

 In rejecting the defendant employer’s motion to dismiss Mr. Somwar’s case for failing to plead a case, the Honourable Justice Stinson made explicit reference to Professor Prosser’s four categories and held that if a tort had been committed, it was that of intrusion upon seclusion.
 (See paragraphs 10 and 13).